 Appealing an Unfavorable Decision in Oklahoma

 After receiving a devastating decision in your divorce or child custody case, you don't have time to sit around and nurse your wounds.
-The state gives you just 30 days to appeal a court order.
-Failing to file your appeal within the 30-day deadline means permanently losing your right to pursue a legal remedy.
+The state gives you just 30 days to appeal a court order, and in some cases the deadlines are even tighter.
+Failing to file your appeal within the deadline means permanently losing your right to pursue a legal remedy.
 Don't let this happen to you.
 Involve an experienced family law appellate attorney in your case as soon as possible, so they can get to work advocating on your behalf.

 Fierce, Client-Centric, Results-Focused Representation for Divorce & Child Custody Appeals